asgervelling/notes/obsidianvault/Concurrency.md

 - **Starvation**: External events or scheduling prevents forward progress.
 	- **Example**: Someone always jumping ahead in line.
 	- Also known as *livelock* or *fairness*.

+Each CPU core executes a single logical control flow.

 ##### Inter-Thread Communication
 We can send data from one thread to another using communication channel and signals.